Featured Items

 |

-Gordon Gollob.
-The formal document is
+awarded to Gordon Gollob.
+The formal

-description and award date in black-brown ink calligraphy with the recipients name in raised genuine gold leaf letters.
+the award description and award date in black-brown ink calligraphy with the recipients name in raised genuine gold leaf letters.
 The national emblem of the eagle &

 swastika is also finished in gold leaf and at the bottom of the document is

 Adolf Hitler’s original ink signature.
+The outer mappe

-by the invading Allied troops. |
+from being looted by the invading Allied troops. |

 |